 Execution Process of a C Program

-When we execute a C program it undergoes with following process…
+When we execute a C program it undergoes with the following process…

-The file which contains c program instructions in high level language is said to be source code.
-Every c program source file is saved with .c extension, for example Sample.c.
+The file which contains c program instructions in a high-level language is said to be source code.
+Every c program source file is saved with .c extension, for example, Sample.c.

 Whenever we press Alt + F9 the source file is submitted to the compiler.
-Compiler checks for the errors, if there are any errors, it returns list of errors, otherwise generates object code in a file with name Sample.obj and submit it to the linker.
-Linker combines the code from specified header file into object file and generates executable file as Sample.exe.
+Compiler checks for the errors, if there are any errors, it returns a list of errors, otherwise generates object code in a file with name Sample.obj and submit it to the linker.
+The linker combines the code from specified header file into an object file and generates executable file as Sample.exe.
 With this compilation process completes.

 Then we press Alt + F5 to open UserScreen and check the result of the program.

 - C program file (Source file) must save with .c extension.

 - The compiler converts complete program at a time from high-level language to low-level language.

 - Input to the compiler is .c file and output from the compiler is .exe file, but it also generates .obj file in this process.

 - The compiler converts the file only if there are no errors in the source code.